Estate agent fees

 Identifying hidden charges

 Hidden costs in estate agent fees can surprise homeowners.
 Common hidden charges include fees for professional photography, floor plans, and premium listings on property websites.
-It's vital to scrutinise the estate agent contract closely, looking out for terms like 'additional marketing fees' or 'extra services' to avoid unexpected expenses.
+It’s necessary to scrutinise the estate agent contract closely, looking out for terms like ‘additional marketing fees’ or ‘extra services’ to avoid unexpected expenses.

 Avoiding unexpected expenses